 Trailer Towing Mirrors - If Equipped

 These mirrors are designed with an adjustable mirror head to provide a greater vision range when towing extra-wide loads.
-To change position inboard or outboard, the mirror head should be rotated (flipped out or in).
-A small blindspot mirror is integrated onto the main mirror surface.
+To change position inboard or outboard, the mirror head should be rotated (flipped in or out).